SonQBChau/sonqbchau.github.io/src/pages/posts/install-windows-steam-deck.md

 ## Ubuntu Installation

+**Notes**: This doesn't seem needed on Ubuntu 25 — the regular installation should works fine.

 If you install Ubuntu by selecting the external drive as its destination, it may still prompt you to select Ubuntu boot options even when the external drive is not connected.
 To avoid this issue, disable the ESP flag during the installation process.
 Here are the steps:

 - Create a live USB Ubuntu by downloading [Ubuntu ISO](https://ubuntu.com/download/desktop) and [Etcher](https://etcher.balena.io/)